Skip to main content

 scloud log

-The recent time unit can also be passed as the first agrument:
+The --until option can also be passed as the first positional argument:

 scloud log 10m